lucas1/Mojolicious-Plugin-Model-DB/README.md

 # NAME

-Mojolicious::Plugin::Model::DB - Model DB for Mojolicious applications
+Mojolicious::Plugin::Model::DB - It is an extension of the module [Mojolicious::Plugin::Model](https://metacpan.org/pod/Mojolicious::Plugin::Model) for Mojolicious applications

 # SYNOPSIS